Table Of Contents

 Well, to visit Minh Mang Tomb Hue Vietnam, you have to buy entrance tickets.
 It costs VND 150,000 roughly USD 7 for adults.
 VND 30,000 roughly 1.5 USD for children.
 Moreover, children under 5 years old are free.
 The open time is from 7 am to 5 pm every day.

 How to get there?

-Well, there are many different ways to get to this tomb.
-You can take a dragon boat to go along the Perfume River, take a taxi, a Grab bike or book Hue City Tour By Private Car with us!
+There are many different ways to get to this tomb.
+You can take a dragon boat to go along the Perfume River, take a taxi, a Grab bike, or book Hue City Tour By Private Car with us!